History of Heath Ledger in Timeline

 Loading Video...

-March 2008: Report of another child
+March 2008: Report of Another Child

 Loading Video...

-August 2008: Mary-Kate Olsen denies involvement
+August 2008: Olsen Denies Supplying Drugs

-August 2008: Investigation closed without charges
+August 2008: Investigation Closed Without Charges

-September 2008: Estate to Matilda Rose Ledger
+September 2008: Estate Left to Matilda Rose

-November 2008: People's Choice Award Nomination
+November 2008: People's Choice Awards Nomination

-On November 10, 2008, Heath Ledger was nominated for two People's Choice Awards for his work on "The Dark Knight": "Best Ensemble Cast" and "Best Onscreen Match-Up" (with Christian Bale).
+On November 10, 2008, Heath Ledger received two People's Choice Awards nominations for his work in "The Dark Knight": "Best Ensemble Cast" and "Best Onscreen Match-Up" (shared with Christian Bale).

 Loading Video...